Learning Dense Representations of Phrases at Scale: Background

-\paragraph{Phrase retrieval} \citet{seo2019real} introduce the phrase retrieval approach that encodes phrase and question representations \textit{independently} and performs similarity search over the phrase representations to find an answer.
+\paragraph{Phrase retrieval.} \citet{seo2019real} introduce the phrase retrieval approach that encodes phrase and question representations \textit{independently} and performs similarity search over the phrase representations to find an answer.
 Their scoring function $f$ is computed as follows: where $E_s$ and $E_q$ denote the phrase encoder and the question encoder respectively.
 As $E_s(\cdot)$ and $E_q(\cdot)$ representations are decomposable, it can support maximum inner product search (MIPS) and improve the efficiency of open-domain QA models.
-Previous approaches~\cite{seo2019real,lee2020contextualized} leverage both dense and sparse vectors for phrase and question representations by taking their concatenation: $E_{s}(s, \documentset) = [E_{\text{sparse}}(s, \documentset), E_{\text{dense}}(s, \documentset)].$\footnote{\newcite{seo2019real} use sparse representations of both paragraphs and documents and \newcite{lee2020contextualized} use contextualized sparse representations conditioned on the phrase.} However, since the sparse vectors are difficult to parallelize with dense vectors, their method is not purely implemented as MIPS in practice while requiring more storage.
-The goal of this work is to only use the dense representations, i.e., $E_{s}(s, \mathcal{D}) = E_{\text{dense}}(s, \mathcal{D})$, which can model $f(s \mid \mathcal{D},q)$ solely with MIPS, as well as close the gap in performance.
+Previous approaches~\cite{seo2019real,lee2020contextualized} leverage both dense and sparse vectors for phrase and question representations by taking their concatenation: $E_{s}(s, \documentset) = [E_{\text{sparse}}(s, \documentset), E_{\text{dense}}(s, \documentset)].$\footnote{\newcite{seo2019real} use sparse representations of both paragraphs and documents and \newcite{lee2020contextualized} use contextualized sparse representations conditioned on the phrase.} However, since the sparse vectors are difficult to parallelize with dense vectors, their method essentially conducts sparse and dense vector search separately.
+The goal of this work is to only use dense representations, i.e., $E_{s}(s, \mathcal{D}) = E_{\text{dense}}(s, \mathcal{D})$, which can model $f(s \mid \mathcal{D},q)$ solely with MIPS, as well as close the gap in performance.

-Although we focus on the extractive QA setting, recent works propose to use a generative model as the reader~\citep{lewis2020retrieval,izacard2020leveraging}, or learn a closed-book QA model~\citep{roberts2020much}, which predicts an answer directly without using an external knowledge source.
-The extractive setting provides two advantages: first, the model directly locates the source of the answer, which is more interpretable, and second, phrase-level knowledge retrieval can be uniquely adapted to other NLP tasks as we show in Section~\ref{sec:slot_filling}.